 - She then uses the cloning steps to clone to all of her reports (minus the intern).

 - Then quickly spends a few minutes tailoring the key results to each team member.
 Say, one report gets three of the key results, another gets two, etc.

 - She leaves a message on each goal where she tags the whole group, including a few words of motivational fire about the challenges they’ll all tackle together!

 - Each team member works on the piece of the goal they own, using the comments field as a way to communicate with everyone about their respective efforts.

-To move the objective select Actions button on the objective:
+To move an objective, select the Actions button on the objective: